Pavan8374/pethub/README.md

 ## Contact

-For more information or inquiries, please contact us at [info@virtualpetsanctuary.com](mailto:info@virtualpetsanctuary.com).
+For more information or inquiries, please contact us at [info@pethub.com](mailto:info@pethub.com).

 ---

-Thank you for visiting the Virtual Pet Sanctuary.
+Thank you for visiting the Pet Hub.
 We hope you enjoy your time here and consider supporting real-life pet adoption!